romangurevitch/ConcurrencyWorkshop/internal/buildingblocks/sync/once/README.md

 # Understanding Go's `sync` Package: Once

-The `sync` package in Go provides synchronization primitives to ensure safe concurrent access to shared resources.
+The `sync` package in Go provides synchronisation primitives to ensure safe concurrent access to shared resources.
 One of these primitives is the `Once` type, which ensures that a piece of code is executed only once.

 <img src="https://securego.io/img/gosec.svg" alt="drawing" height="400"/>